Accessing objects programmatically

 What above code does is change the color of Cuboid1 to a random color.
 When you duplicate Cuboid1, the copy will be named Cuboid1#0.
 In that case the duplicated script remains identical to the original script, however the duplicated script will know that is must access Cuboid1#0 and not Cuboid1.
 And because of that, the copied cuboid will also change its color to a random color as did the original cuboid.

-[Base name and suffix]
+[Base name and index]

-When associated code simply specifies the base name to retrieve the handle of an object, then CoppeliaSim will internally adjust the name by appending a hash character and the suffix of the object the script is associated with.
+When associated code simply specifies the base name to retrieve the handle of an object, then CoppeliaSim will internally adjust the name by appending a hash character and the index of the object the script is associated with.
 If the full name is specified, then there is no automatic name adjustment:

 [Automatic name adjustment mechanism for associated scripts]